-Barbara taught college-level communications classes before turning to broadcast news in 1979.
+Barbara Reyelts is the News Director for KBJR 6 and Range 11 and KDLH 3 News.
+Before turning to broadcast news in 1979 Barbara taught college-level communications classes.
 She anchored the 10 p-m newscast and the award winning "Live at Five" newscast for seventeen years, before turning her focus to investigative journalism.
-Barbara has won numerous regional, state and federal awards for her investigative reports.
-In 2006 The National Academy of Television honored Barbara with their highest honor "The Silver Circle Award" for her on-going, significant, contributions to journalism.
+Barbara has won numerous regional, state and federal awards for her investigative reports and several Emmys for her investigative and special reports.
+In 2006 The National Academy of Television honored Barbara with its highest honor "The Silver Circle Award" for her on-going, significant, contributions to journalism.
 In 2007 Barbara won "The Marsh Nelson Award" from Grandma's Marathon, for her contributions to this event and to her community.
+In 2011 Barbara was inducted into the Minnesota Broadcast Hall of Fame for her contributions to journalism in the state.

 Barbara's investigative reports have had a significant impact on her community and state.
 Among the stories for which Barbara has won awards was a 1989 visit to the USSR.
 Barbara brought back ground-breaking reports on the break-up of the Soviet Union and the new freedoms for the people.
 A 1993 investigation into faulty General Motors vehicles forced an international re-call of thousands of dangerous vehicles.
 An investigation into a northland half-way house uncovered dangerous corruption and mismanagement and resulted in a complete overhaul of the program.
 Regional Law enforcement agencies publicly thanked Barbara for exposing the problems and making the community safer; and a series of reports about convenience store employee safety led Minnesota legislators to make sweeping changes in the law.